Negligence in Florida

 Premises Liability

-This involves injuries from unsafe conditions on property.
-The duty owed by a landowner depends on the visitor's status.
-A key area is negligent security, where a business may be liable for failing to protect patrons from foreseeable criminal attacks.
-The 2023 reforms now require juries to apportion fault to the criminal actor and create a presumption against liability for apartment owners who implement specific security measures.
+A key subset of premises liability is negligent security, where a business may be liable for failing to take reasonable measures to protect patrons from foreseeable criminal attacks.
+The 2023 reforms (HB 837) significantly altered this area by requiring juries to apportion fault to the criminal actor (which can reduce the property owner's liability) and creating a legal presumption against liability for apartment owners who implement specific security measures outlined in Fla.
+Stat. § 768.0706.

 Motor Vehicle Negligence